atharva-shigvan/Spykey/README.md

 For getting the keylogs execute **spykey.py**
 > python3 spykey.py

-For detecting any file of potential keylogging file in current directory execute **spykey_cop.py**
+For detecting any file of potential keylogging threat in current directory execute **spykey_cop.py**
 >python3 spykey_cop.py

 All the keylogged input will be saved in a file name